 Brown Painted Kitchen with Wooden Beams

 The interesting thing about this kitchen is the way they have arranged the beams in a pleasing pattern on the ceiling.

 If this was my kitchen, I would have painted the wall color in a lighter shade.
 I just think everything is a bit too dark.

 Black and White Country Style

-Black and white dominates here, but the wooden beams give a farmhouse country style look.
+Black and white dominate here, but the wooden beams give a farmhouse country-style look.